General Information About Childhood Central Nervous System (CNS) Germ Cell Tumors

 The PDQ childhood brain tumor treatment summaries are organized primarily according to the World Health Organization classification of nervous system tumors.[1,2] For a full description of the classification of nervous system tumors and a link to the corresponding treatment summary for each type of brain tumor, refer to the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview.

-Central nervous system (CNS) germ cell tumors (GCTs) may arise from the pineal and/or suprasellar regions as solitary or multiple lesions.
+CNS GCTs usually arise in the pineal and/or suprasellar regions as solitary or multiple lesions.
 Pineal region tumors are twice as frequent as suprasellar tumors, but approximately 5% to 10% of patients have both suprasellar and pineal gland involvement at the time of diagnosis.
 Involvement of both sites is most commonly seen in pure germinomas.
 Males have a higher incidence of GCT than females, with males having a preponderance of pineal region primaries.
 Other areas that may be involved, though rare, include the basal ganglia, ventricles, thalamus, cerebral hemispheres, and the medulla.[5,6]Diagnosis

 - Magnetic resonance imaging (MRI) of brain and spine with gadolinium.